 The first modern scenario analysis for the future of medicine was performed by researchers from Groningen University (Netherlands), Utrecht University (Netherlands) and the World Bank.
 They submitted their publication on October 12, 1994.
 This was the eve of Netscape launching the world’s first consumer browser for the World Wide Web.

 Their scenario of the future was introduced as follows.
 Note that this was written before the Internet was known to consumers, before tech stocks caused the first boom in the NASDAQ, and when computing power was a tiny fraction of what it is today:

 Their study, and all health care scenario projects since then, have identified persistent themes: tech themes we see emerging in healthcare today.
-These themes are prescient, because good scenario projects are also grounded by fundamental elements of the human imagination and psyche, the impulses of human nature, and the practice of medicine.
+These themes are consistent, across time–even generations–and across countries because they are grounded by the impulses of human nature and by the fundamental practice of medicine:

 1) Telemedicine: “Advanced computer and information systems offer opportunities for patients at home to communicate with their doctors and pharmacists, professionals to engage in telediagnosis, and patients to interactively acquire individualised medical information.”

 This application of technology towards patient services has been growing and has now surpassed a tipping point.

 2) Affordability: “Large parts of the population cannot benefit from all the technological advances and have no access to reasonably affordable modern drugs [and services].
 For them and even many others, a minimum package of health care benefits rationalizes the use of services, care, and drugs.”